aronwc/mlsm/papers/pang02thumbs/mpriegop.md

 ####Related Papers####
 - Turney, P. D. (2002, July).
 [Thumbs up or thumbs down?: semantic orientation applied to unsupervised classification of reviews.](http://dl.acm.org/citation.cfm?id=1073153) In Proceedings of the 40th annual meeting on association for computational linguistics (pp. 417-424).
 Association for Computational Linguistics.
   - This paper has a bigger vision as they apply the algortihm to movie reviews, banks and automobiles.
-Also it considers the semantic of the sentences and explain the procedure for the machine learning technique better.
+Also it considers the semantic of the sentences and explains the procedure for the machine learning technique better.
 - Kotsiantis, S. B., Zaharakis, I. D., & Pintelas, P. E. (2007).
 [Supervised machine learning: A review of classification techniques](http://books.google.com/books?hl=es&lr=&id=vLiTXDHr_sYC&oi=fnd&pg=PA3&dq=classification+review+machine+learning&ots=CWrzuz3Elq&sig=6GRWkQBofMlfv8hvJfH3cASAT4A#v=onepage&q=classification%20review%20machine%20learning&f=false)
   - The present paper provides a good background about machine learning and clasiffication procedures.
 Instead of directly talking about some algorithm it explains how from some keywords you can apply probability for making a balance.